zjhmale/intellij-clojure-pretty-symbol/README.md

 ![](./pics/toggle.gif)

-* you can just click `Edit > Toggle Clojure Pretty Symbol` button on the menu, or add a shortcut from the keymap.
+* you can just click `Edit > Toggle Clojure Pretty Symbol` button on the menu, or bind a shortcut from the keymap.

 ![](./pics/keymap.png)